Frederick Doidge

 Sir Frederick Widdowson Doidge KCMG (26 February 1884 – 26 May 1954) was a journalist in New Zealand and England, then a National Party member in the New Zealand House of Representatives.

 Biography

 Early life and career

 Doidge was born in Cootamundra, New South Wales, Australia.
 His father, Edwin Doidge, was a journalist in Thames, New Zealand, and founded the Cootamundra Liberal in August 1882 in competition with the Cootamundra Herald.
 Frederick Doidge received his training as a journalist from his father.
 Doidge came to New Zealand in 1902.
+During his time as a journalist, he founded and served as the first president of the New Zealand Journalists' Association.